Schowdhury1770/arff_file_generator_repo/README.md

 #
 #Note : you can open the arff file via  a text editor as well
 #for more information you can go into the Waikato website: https://www.cs.waikato.ac.nz/ml/weka/arff.html
+## subheader
+#Watch tutorial on Youtube by Data Professor